Midlife Woman’s Guide To Sunscreen

 Sunscreen Ingredients to Avoid

-Like with any product, it’s essential to know which sunscreen products are the most effective and free of harmful chemicals.
+Like with any product, knowing which sunscreen products are the most effective and free of harmful chemicals is essential.
 European sunscreen products are made with four ingredients that offer more protection from harmful UVA rays.
 Unfortunately, the FDA has not yet approved these ingredients, pending more safety data.
 An Environmental Working Group (EWG) study of laboratory tests of 51 sunscreen products found that only 35 percent of the products tested met the EU standard, but 94 percent would pass the current U.S. standard.
-In general, U.S. products are weaker than those approved and sold in the EU.
+U.S. products are generally weaker than those approved and sold in the EU.

 Many sunscreens include potentially toxic additives, including oxybenzone, an endocrine-disrupting chemical, or retinyl palmitate, an antioxidant additive that might damage sun-exposed skin.
 Sunscreens containing zinc oxide and titanium dioxide are less likely to contain harmful additives and may irritate the skin less than chemical sunscreens.
 These are what are known as mineral or physical sunscreens.
 They sit on top of the skin and physically block UVA and UVB rays.
 Studies sponsored by the FDA and European Union concluded that neither zinc oxide nor titanium dioxide nanoparticles penetrate the skin